•

 Key-points:

 • The school enclosed in introduction to configure programming environments, and make in short time the first quantum program.
-Jean-Michel Torres (IBM) will be in charge of the introduction the IBM Qiskit solution, xxxx and xxxx in charge of the introducion on the QLM Solution and Wesley Coelho in charge of the introduction of the PASQAL solution. • The school enclosed in introduction to the QML environement; • The examples are linked to classical well-know operational problems.
+Jean-Michel Torres (IBM) will be in charge of the introduction the IBM Qiskit solution, Rober Wang and Anne-Lise Guilmin charge are in charge of the introducion on the QLM Solution and Wesley Coelho in charge of the introduction of the PASQAL solution. • The school enclosed in introduction to the QML environement; • The examples are linked to classical well-know operational problems.

 The organizers of this event will issue a certificate of participation for the doctoral schools